The Ferocity of Chemotherapy: Does The End Justify The Means?

 You have probably heard about many of these side effects:

 However, years of research have allowed health care professionals to know how to help you cope with the side effects of chemotherapy.
 Plus, there are treatments your doctor can use to reduce many of the side effects.

 Does Everyone Lose Their Hair With Chemotherapy?

 Hair loss is one of the most dreaded aspects of chemotherapy, even though other side effects may be more severe from a biological aspect.
-Hair loss can affect your self-confidence, lower your mood, and cause stress.
+Hair loss can affect self-confidence, lower mood, and cause stress and embarrassment for many.

 How Can You Avoid Chemotherapy-Induced Nausea and Vomiting?